 "Do you require diagnostics?" is printed and any reply that doesn't start with "Y" is assumed to be negative.
 A jump is then made to the Interpreter.
-If diagnostics are required then whenever the Interpreter's input routine is used the bottom four lines of the screen will display the values of flags 0-30 and the value of the current location.
-The first of the four lines will contain the values of flags 0-7, the second line flags 8-15 the third line flags 16-23 and the fourth line flags 24-30 followed by the value of the current location in inverse.
+If diagnostics are required then whenever the Interpreter's input routine is used the bottom of the screen will display the values of the flags, the value of W1, W2 and the value of the current location.
+The first of the four lines will contain the values of flags 0-9, the second line flags 10-19 the third line flags 20-29 and the fourth line flags 30-32, followed in inverse, by the values of W1, W2 and the current location.
 Note that the use of diagnostics will cause the screen to scroll earlier than usual.